 On the east side of this main thoroughfare was one pathway along the route of what is now East Street and Burr Lane, at the end of which it turned eastwards again, into fields, along the line of today’s Lower Chapel Street.

 East Street was at one time referred to as Bull Street, possibly because the village bulls were pastured at a point along its length, perhaps at the bottom of Burr Lane.
 It was also referred to as Bennett’s Lane, for a reason which should soon become apparent.

-On the North side was Mr. George Small’s shop, vegetables and flowers, with one window in East Street, the other in Bath Street, the door on the corner.
+Adeline points out that “on the North side of East Street was Mr. George Small’s shop, vegetables and flowers, with one window in East Street, the other in Bath Street, the door on the corner”.

 This was taken by Mr. Elijah Higgitt, who when out of his apprenticeship, married Miss Daykin, and started in business as a tailor and outfitter.

 They had two sons.
 Henry followed his father, Arthur William became a schoolmaster”.